steadywool/fedora-playbook/README.md

 ![](src/screenshot.png)

-## 📜 Preambule
+## 📜 Preamble

 ### 🟢 What this playbook does ?

 - Installs essential programs (for me).
-- hardened your operating system.
+- hardens your operating system.
 - Configure your system & programs very easily.
 - Customize the Gnome environment.